anayanapalli/anayanapalli.github.io/bookfolio.md

 ### [A Mathematicaian's Lament](https://www.amazon.ca/Mathematicians-Lament-School-Fascinating-Imaginative/dp/1934137170){:target="_blank"}
 **Author:** Paul Lockhart **Rating:** 5.0/5.0 **Difficulty:** Easy

-This book is written by a very passionate mathematician who is upset by the way math is taught in schools around the world.
-He teaches us what math is all about and how beautiful and interesting it could be, if taught in the right way.
-Honestly, Paul is the greatest math teacher we all never had.
+This book is written by a passionate mathematician who is deeply concerned about the way math is taught in schools worldwide.
+He enlightens us on what math truly entails and how beautiful and intriguing it can be if taught correctly.
+Honestly, Paul is the greatest math teacher we never had.

-He gives a buch of examples and goes about thinking and solving these problems in elegant ways from first principles that leave us with an "aha" moment once we land on the solutions.
+He presents numerous problems and elegantly solves them from first principles, leaving us with an "aha" moment once we reach their solutions.

-After reading this book, I realized [3Blue1Brown](https://www.3blue1brown.com/){:target="_blank"} is today's Paul Lockhart.
+After reading this book, I came to the realization that [3Blue1Brown](https://www.3blue1brown.com/){:target="_blank"} is today's Paul Lockhart.

 ### [Digital Minimalism: Choosing a Focused Life in a Noisy World](https://www.amazon.ca/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515){:target="_blank"}
 **Author:** Cal Newport **Rating:** 2.0/5.0 **Difficulty:** Easy